Introduction to Unix File Permission

 - Other: These are the users who need access to a file though they are neither the owner nor a member of any group.
 This can be anybody else who needs access to some particular work.
 The permissions thus play an important role in this case.

-A file can have three kinds of permissions to it.
+A file can have three kinds of permissions.
 Based on the type of owner, all the below three permissions can be given to all three types of owners.

 - Read: By assigning this kind of permission, you are giving a user the authority of opening and reading the contents of the file.
 You can see all its contents but do not have the permission or rights for making any changes to it.